 Title losses.
-Provisions for title losses, as a percentage of title operating revenues, were 5.3%, 4.6% and 3.9% in 2020, 2019 and 2018, respectively.
+Provisions for title losses, as a percentage of title operating revenues, were 4.2%, 5.3% and 4.6% in 2021, 2020 and 2019, respectively.
 The title loss ratio in any given year can be significantly influenced by new large claims incurred as well as adjustments to reserves for existing large claims.
 We continue to manage and resolve large claims prudently and in keeping with our commitments to our policyholders.

+For the year ended December 31, 2021, title losses increased \$11.0 million, or 10%, compared to the prior year, primarily due to increased title premiums, partially offset by favorable claims experience.
 For the year ended December 31, 2020, title losses increased \$30.8 million, or 36%, compared to 2019, primarily due to increased title premiums, higher loss provisioning rate driven by an overall uncertainty related to incurred losses resulting from the COVID-19 pandemic, and unfavorable loss experience in our Canadian operations.
-For the year ended December 31, 2019, title losses increased \$12.9 million, or 18%, compared to 2018, primarily due to unfavorable loss experience in 2019, resulting in a higher current year policy provisioning rate and increased loss provisions in portions of our non-Canadian international operations, and a \$4.0 million prior policy year reserve reduction during 2018.

-Title losses paid were \$82.0 million, \$91.0 million and \$82.7 million in 2020, 2019 and 2018, respectively.
+Title losses paid were \$71.5 million, \$82.0 million and \$91.0 million in 2021, 2020 and 2019, respectively.
+Total claims payments in 2021 decreased compared to the prior year, due to lower payments on large and non-large claims.
 Total claim payments in 2020 decreased compared to 2019, primarily due to lower payments on non-large claims, partially offset by higher payments on large claims.
-The higher claims payments in 2019 compared to the prior year were primarily due to higher payments on non-large claims, partially offset by lower payments on large claims.
-Claims payments made on large title claims, net of insurance recoveries, during 2020, 2019 and 2018 were \$8.7 million, \$6.1 million and \$7.3 million, respectively.
+Claims payments made on large title claims, net of insurance recoveries, during 2021, 2020 and 2019 were \$2.8 million, \$8.7 million and \$6.1 million, respectively.

-Our liability for estimated title losses as of December 31, 2020 and 2019 comprises both known claims and our IBNR.
+Our liability for estimated title losses as of December 31, 2021 and 2020 comprises both known claims and our IBNR.
 Known claims reserves are reserves related to actual losses reported to us.
 Our reserve for known claims comprises both claims related to title insurance policies as well as losses arising from escrow closing and funding operations due to fraud or error (which are recognized as expense when discovered).
 The amount of the reserve represents the aggregate, non-discounted future payments (net of recoveries) that we expect to incur on policy and escrow losses and in costs to settle claims.